jaydenmilne/jaydenmilne.github.io/_posts/2025-03-07-bean-simulator.md

 * Sell beans to earn money
 * Install as a Progressive Web App for offline use
 * Custom loading screen that functions as a tutorial too
-* Subtle chromatic abberation vignette
+* Subtle chromatic aberration vignette

 ## But Seriously Why